storj/docs/app/node/payouts/page.md

 We will use this type of transaction when possible, but we may revert to layer 1 transactions (and associated minimum payout thresholds) if circumstances require.
 {% /callout %}

 The main benefit of zkSync is a much lower L2 transaction fee, and therefore a much lower minimum payout threshold.
-Low earning wallet addresses will get payouts at a more frequent schedule with zkSync.&#x20;
+Low earning wallet addresses will get payouts at a more frequent schedule with zkSync.

 The main consideration with this method is that if the node operator wants to withdraw their funds from layer 2 back to layer 1 (for an exchange address of an exchange that does not yet support zkSync or similar), they will have to pay a transaction fee for that withdrawal.
 This withdrawal fee can be paid in STORJ, but may be more than a standard layer ERC20 transfer.